 HOW TO CHANGE THE USE OF YOUR PUBLIC HOUSE

-If you are the freehold owner, did you know that you can close your business down any time you like but you cannot alter the trading areas without planning consent?
-This may sound ridiculous especially as you will probably be living over the trading areas but you cannot change the trading areas without permission for a change of use.
+If you are the freehold owner, you can close your business down any time you like but you cannot alter the trading areas without planning consent.
+You can continue living over the trading areas in a care-taking capacity but you cannot change or live in the trading areas without permission for a change of use.